 "And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching."
 Hebrews 10:24-25

 - We will strive for excellence as coaches by teaching solid fundamentals, building leaders, and developing the best offensive and defensive schemes to fit our personnel.

 - We will always strive for excellence as players by giving our best and encouraging others to give their best.

 - We will strive for excellence as fans by modeling Christ in promoting an environment that is rich in sportsmanship.

-Student athletes at Strong Rock Christian School participate in interscholastic sports.
-Parents and student athletes should have a clear understanding that interscholastic sports are competitive and successful programs combining the attributes of winning with the objectives and philosophies of participation as stated earlier in this handbook.
-The staff of dedicated, committed and professional coaches must make decisions on the playing status of all student athletes based on what are the best options for the team and program to be successful.
-The Principal, Athletic Director and Head Coaches will operate with an open-door policy with parent(s) and student athletes to discuss any issues that need to be addressed concerning the various aspects of the student athlete’s participation in the sport.
-However, the parent(s) and student athlete must make prior arrangements for an appointment with all parties to ensure that the most productive atmosphere exists in discussing issues of concern.
+Student - athletes at Strong Rock Christian School participate in interscholastic sports.
+Parents and student - athletes should have a clear understanding that interscholastic sports are competitive and successful programs combine the attributes of winning with the objectives and philosophies of participation as stated earlier in this handbook.
+The staff of dedicated, committed, and professional coaches must make decisions on the playing status of all student - athletes based on what are the best options for the team and program to be successful.
+The Principal, Athletic Director and Head Coaches will operate with an open-door policy with parent(s) and student - athletes to discuss any issues that need to be addressed concerning the various aspects of the student - athlete's participation in the sport.
+However, the parent(s) and student - athlete must make prior arrangements for an appointment with all parties to ensure that the most productive atmosphere exists in discussing issues of concern.